5uper5hoot/PikaExamples/README.md

 `pip install pikatools`

 ## To Do
-=====* Create usage examples
+* Create usage examples
 * Create documentation
 * Include more of the pika examples.
 * Build versions for other releases.

 ## License For Code Sourced From github.com/pika/pika/examples

-Example code found in async_consumer.py and async_publisher.py, has only been only trivially modified and is governed by the pika BSD 3-Clause "NEW" or "Revised" Licence as found [here](https://github.com/pika/pika/blob/master/LICENSE).
+Example code found in async_consumer.py and async_publisher.py, has only been only trivially modified and is governed by the `pika` `BSD 3-Clause "NEW" or "Revised" Licence` as found [here](https://github.com/pika/pika/blob/master/LICENSE).

-## License For Original Code
+## License For My Original Code

 The MIT License (MIT)